 Stack in a ‘Bricklayer Style’

-When arranging your goods for shipment, make sure to begin by placing the heavier items on the bottom of your stack so that your lighter goods are protected from crushing and you’ll also see the benefits of sturdy and stable base with a lower centre of gravity.
+When arranging your goods for shipment, make sure to begin by placing the heavier items on the bottom of your stack so that your lighter goods are protected from crushing, and you’ll also see the benefits of the sturdy and stable base with a lower centre of gravity.
 Make sure that all the boxes you arrange are snug and close together, with no room in between.
 Space among your boxes allows for movement and can contribute to damage and reduced packing strength.

 As you place your items on the pallet, adopt a bricklayer style and stack boxes in an overlapping brick pattern.
 With the first layer of boxes placed in columns and facing one direction, your second layer should be rotated so that these columns face the opposite direction.
 Repeating this process and constantly changing the direction that you stack in will maintain stability and strength when you secure your shipment with strapping and shrink wrap later.
 It’s also worth remembering that stacking in a pyramid shape will reduce the stability of your shipment and does not lend itself well to wrapping, so avoid it if you can.